The best tinder materials for starting a campfire

 Lichen

-Certain types of this plant can be found throughout woodland for the whole year, but theres only a fee types that are useful.
-One of the best for lighting fires, and one of the most recognizable is called Usnea, more commonly known as “old man’s beard lichen”.
+Certain types of this plant can be found throughout woodland for the whole year, but there are only a few types that are useful.
+One of the best for lighting fires and one of the most recognizable is called Usnea, more commonly known as “old man’s beard lichen”.
 This type of fungi becomes very dry when it’s in the later stages of life, and can be folded over and used in the same way as a handful of dried grass.

-(Usnea, also known as Old mans beard lichen, one of the best lichens for starting a fire)
+(Usnea, also known as Old Man’s beard lichen is one of the best lichens for starting a fire)

 Lighting paper